babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 | `CREATE/ALTER/DROP SELECTIVE XML INDEX` clause | This syntax is not supported. |
 | `CREATE/ALTER/DROP XML SCHEMA COLLECTION` | This syntax is not supported. |

 However, more is missing than just features.
-In some case there are also some corner cases which will provide the end user with a [different behavior](/docs/usage/missing-features) than otherwise expected from MS SQL.
+There are also some corner cases which will provide the end user with [different behavior](/docs/usage/missing-features) than otherwise expected from MS SQL.
 It is important to understand those corner cases, as well.